mnandarmay/mnandarmay.github.io/about.md

 permalink: /about/
 ---

-i like working with numbers and graphs :)
+i enjoy working with numbers

 ### More Information

-i wrestle on a daily basis with my bro
+i am fascinated by how diagrams and figures can convey a multitude of messages and insights

 ### Contact me